Goldfish Types

 The majority of Goldfish sold are metallic scaled.

 Nacreous (calico) scales.
 These fish lack the shine of the metallic fish.
-The scales are missing the top layer of pigment so are semi transparent.
-Fish in this scale type usually have mottled coloring made up of several colors such as red, black, blue, white and every color in between.
+The scales are missing the top layer of pigment, so they are semi-transparent.
+Fish in this scale type usually have mottled coloring made up of several colors, such as red, black, blue, white, and every color in between.

-Nacreous goldfish will often have a few scattered metallic scales or metallic gill plates.
+Nacreous Goldfish often have a few scattered metallic scales or metallic gill plates.
 These are not desirable on show quality fish.

 Matt scales.
 Fish with matt scales have fully transparent scales.
-These fish display very little color or none at all and appear pink.
+These fish display minimal color or none at all and appear pink.

 Fin Variations

-There are really only two major tail fin variations, single and twin.
+There are only two significant tail fin variations, single and twin.

 All other fancy varieties should have two tail fins (and two anal fins on the better specimens).

-The one exception to this is the Tamasaba variety that has the appearance of a hump-backed Ryukin but with a long single tail.
+The one exception to this is the Tamasaba variety, which looks like a hump-backed Ryukin but has a long, single tail.

-The only other major fin variation is Goldfish with a missing dorsal fin.
-These varieties include the Celestial, Water Bubble Eye, Ranchu, Pompom and Lionhead.
+The only other significant fin variation is Goldfish varieties with a missing dorsal fin.
+These varieties include the Celestial, Water Bubble Eye, Ranchu, Pompom, and Lionhead.
 These Goldfish are some of the most highly developed.

 Eye Variations